Are you teaching your kids responsibility?

 Learning how to open the refrigerator and grab a prepared (by me) snack bag of broccoli or carrots was the next step.

-No, I don’t leave them to fend for themselves in the kitchen, but I know that the 16 year old can put sweet potatoes in the oven to bake without me standing over his shoulder.
+No, I don’t leave them to fend for themselves in the kitchen, but I know that the 17 year old can put sweet potatoes in the oven to bake without me standing over his shoulder.